Research Fellow: Álvaro Pardo-Álvarez

 Methodology: (1) model set-up; (2) field sampling (3) observed data analysis and integration into models; (4) model calibration; (5) model coupling; (6) scientific paper and thesis writing.

-- Poster presented during the 4th Cargèse Summer School : Closing the conceptual gap between the hyporheic zone and the river corridor
+4th Cargèse Summer School, 2018 (poster) : Closing the conceptual gap between the hyporheic zone and the river corridor

 Hyporheic zone: region beneath the streambed and part of the aquifer whose biochemical properties are different from both the surface and the subsurface domain.
 These peculiar properties of the hyporheic environment depend on the exchange of water between the stream and the aquifer.